stefanristic40/stefanristic40/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on customizing React + Node web template.
+- 🔭 I am currently customizing a web template using React and Node.
-- 🌱 I’m learning everything which new
+- 🌱 I am learning new things every day
-- 💬 Ask me about web development
+- 💬 Feel free to ask me about web development
-- 📫 How to reach me: stefanristic407@gmail.com
+- 📫 You can reach me at stefanristic407@gmail.com